Virtualization's Impact on Performance Management

 What Tricky Time Measurement in a VM Means for APM

 Einstein told us that time is relative.
-He might just as well have been talking about virtualization.
+He might have been talking about virtualization.
 But in a VM, time is relative and has holes.

 The timekeeping problem is well known in the VMWare community.
 It results from de-scheduling VMs without acknowledgement and is compounded by the archaic PC timer architecture, unchanged since the early '80s.

-A VMWare whitepaper explains this in quite some detail.
+A VMWare whitepaper explains this in some detail.
 However, it doesn't discuss other virtualization solutions, such as Xen, KVM, and Hyper-V, that attempt to solve this problem in different ways.
-But since various guest operating systems behave very differently from one another, time measurement inside a guest is not to be trusted.
+But since various guest operating systems behave differently, time measurement inside a guest is not to be trusted.

 Windows and Linux systems track time by counting the periodically triggered Interrupts.
 A suspended guest can't count Interrupts as none are triggered, and thus it quickly falls behind real time (Figure 7.3).
 To fix this, the hypervisor records Interrupts and replays them when the VM is resumed.
 This ensures that the time in the guest keeps up with real time, but it leads to another problem.
 After resuming, a lot of queued interrupts are processed in quick succession.
 Because the Interrupts represent time slices, time effectively speeds up!